IYA2009 - 2009 IS THE INTERNATIONAL YEAR OF ASTRONOMY

 |Events during December

-shining through less atmosphere and above any haze that can dim it.
+In the northern hemisphere, the highest Full Moon of the year is in December when it shines through less atmosphere and above any haze that could dim it.

 the lighter skies make visibility difficult near the horizon.

 Venus remains a morning object, low above the eastern horizon for a short period before dawn at

 a magnificent -4.1 magnitude.
 Observors in northern temperate latitudes will only see it for the first ten days of December while those in the tropics will see it for

 On the 8th June 2004, Venus was at inferior conjunction

 and transited the sun.
 Transits of Venus are rare, taking place at greater